 Dr. Joel Miller

-Dr. Miller has spent nearly two decades conducting criminal justice research in both academic and policy settings and joined the Rutgers faculty in 2009.
+Joel Miller has spent twenty-five years conducting criminal justice research in both academic and policy settings, joining the Rutgers faculty in 2009.
 His work is international in scope, reflecting a career that has seen employment at the UK Home Office, the University of Malaga in Spain, and the Vera Institute of Justice, New York.
-He has conducted research on a range of criminological topics including, lifestyles and offending, risk assessment, offender rehabilitation, and police accountability.
-A defining focus of Dr Miller’s research is how rule-breaking behaviors, among both criminal justice practitioners and offenders, are structured by the contexts in which they operate, including physical places and the networks and institutions with which they routinely interact.
+He has conducted research on a range of criminological topics.
+His recent work has focused in particular on community corrections supervision, street-level police conduct and its regulation, and place characteristics and criminal behaviors.